 - Thermal spas in Croatia

 - Tips for visiting toplice

 The facts are these…

-If you miss swimming during winter, visit a toplice to get your water fix.
-Also, if you don’t live close to the coast or you don’t have enough budget or time for summer holidays, toplice is a suitable substitution.
+If you miss swimming during winter, visit toplice to get your water fix.
+In addition, if you don’t live close to the coast or you don’t have enough budget or time for summer holidays, toplice is a suitable substitute.

-Visiting toplice is especially recommended for people with medical conditions like:
+Visiting toplice is especially recommended for people with medical conditions including: